PreciousChicken/blog/content/posts/visual-ci-github-actions-vega-lite.md

 ## Introduction

 This is a worked example which aims to visualise the software development practice of continuous integration (CI).
 It uses [GitHub actions](https://github.com/features/actions) to manage the CI workflow and [vega-lite](https://vega.github.io/vega-lite/) as the visualisation specification.
-Erm, what?
-In other words every time someone commits to a repository on GitHub we can capture elements associated with their commit (e.g. what tests passed, what tests failed) and then present this using a range of visualisations such as bar charts etc.
+Or to put it simply: every time someone commits to a repository on GitHub we can log elements associated with their commit (e.g. what tests passed, what tests failed) and then present this using a range of visualisations such as bar charts etc.

-All code is contained in the vegaration repo TODO and the visualisations can be viewed on their own GitHub page.
+All code is contained in the repo [PreciousChicken/vegaration](https://github.com/PreciousChicken/vegaration) and the visualisations on the [associated vegaration GitHub page](https://preciouschicken.github.io/vegaration/).

 This was written using Manjaro Linux 22.1.1, node v16.13.2 and npm v8.3.2.